Keele University Library frequently asked questions.

 Individual silent study rooms and desks are available to book:

 Monday to Wednesday and Friday 9.00am – 2.00pm and 2.30pm – 7.30pm

 Thursday 9am - 2pm and 2.30pm - 10pm

 Saturday and Sunday 9.00am – 4.30pm

 Please make your booking on our online booking page.
-You can book up to two weeks in advance but cannot book online on the day.
+You can book up to one week in advance but cannot book online on the day.
 You can drop-in to see if there are any spaces available but this is not guaranteed.